 In summary, a multi-pronged and multi-phased toolbox of strategies is recommended to reduce parking demand, manage parking resources and mitigate negative impacts of overflow parking at the Preserve and for nearby residents and surrounding public roadways.
 Table 11 identifies an implementation framework, including the lead agency, approximate cost, staffing needs, funding sources and suggested timeline for action.
-Several of the strategies can be advanced in parallel; similarly, economies of scale may be achieved through implementing multiple strategies by a consolidated staff group.
+Several of the strategies can be advanced in parallel.
 The development of an implementation framework recognizes and considers several factors:

-Carrying Capacity:
+• Carrying Capacity: